-It’s hard times for airlines right now.
-In fact, the industry’s stock index is down by one-third over the past 12 months.
+It’s hard times in the air right now.
+In fact, the airline industry’s stock index is down by one-third over the past 12 months.
 That’s hard to take, considering that the broader market is down around 13% over the same time.

 This shouldn’t be the case.
 After all, the Department of Transportation has documented that passenger volumes are up – way up, like 70% – over a comparable period.
 All the majors were adding flights and even adding routes.
 The average ticket price – which had declined annually for six straight years – rose 17.6% in 2021.
 More recent figures show that airfare prices have risen at close to triple the overall inflation rate.